ellouze/cryptography/README.md

 Java encryption also offers a high level of scalability, allowing organizations to easily adjust their encryption settings as their needs change.
 It also provides a high degree of flexibility, allowing organizations to customize their encryption settings to meet their specific security requirements.
 Finally, Java encryption is relatively easy to implement, making it a cost-effective solution for organizations of all sizes.

+5) Implementing Java Encryption
+The process of implementing Java encryption is relatively straightforward.
+The first step is to create a class which will store the cipher algorithm, encryption key and other relevant variables.
+Next, the algorithm must be initialized and all relevant variables must be set up.
+Finally, the encrypted data must be read and written using a stream.

+It is important to note that the encryption key must be kept secure and should not be shared with anyone.
+Additionally, the encryption algorithm should be regularly updated to ensure that the data remains secure.
+Finally, the encrypted data should be stored in a secure location to prevent unauthorized access.